lukaswuerzburger/germinal/README.md

 </p>

 # Germinal
 This project uses SwiftUI and is mostly to play around with it.
-The idea behind the showcasing app is to be able to self-check-in at the german table and to see others that recently checked in.
+The showcasing app provides a self-check-in (inspired by the german table at WWDC19) and shows a list of other users that recently checked in.

 ### Demo
 <img src="https://github.com/lukaswuerzburger/germinal/raw/develop/readme-resources/demo.png" alt="Germinal UI" title="Germinal UI" width="320"><br/>